storybookjs/react-native/addons/docs/docs/mdx.md

 If you don't define a `Meta`, you can write Markdown and associate with an existing story.
 See ["CSF Stories with MDX Docs"](recipes.md#csf-stories-with-mdx-docs).

-To get a "documentation-only story", in your UI, simply define a `<Meta>` as you normally would, but don't define any stories.
+To get a "documentation-only story", in your UI, define a `<Meta>` as you normally would, but don't define any stories.
 It will show up in your UI as a documentation node:

 <center>
   <img src="./media/mdx-documentation-only.png" width="100%" />